LennartKeller/trf_training_tut/text/Prerequisites.md

 ```

 Huggingface provides a collate function that can convert tokenized data into batches in a suitable format.
 The Huggingface collation function only works with numeric data such as scalars or arrays.
-So we have to drop all texts before we pass the dataset into the dataloader object.
+So we have to drop all texts before we pass the dataset into the `Dataloader` object.

 ```{code-cell} ipython3
 dataset = dataset.remove_columns(